 Together with Selina Sutherland, Armour was a key figure in the early years of the Scots' Church Neglected Children's Aid Society.
-The two women lived together for a number of years in a cottage in Little Collins Street at the rear of the Assembly Hall, known as 'The Villa'.
+The two women lived together for a number of years in a cottage at 167 Collins Street at the rear of the Assembly Hall, known as 'The Villa'.
 From 1881 to 1890, before Kildonan's first home in North Melbourne opened, the Villa housed 'neglected' children in the care of the Society.

 Selina Sutherland went on to become Victoria's first licensed child rescuer, as the child welfare system changed to accommodate the methods of organisations like the Society.

 In Robinson's history, the story of 'little Annie's' time in the care of the Society and the Scots' Church is constructed using archival records:

 Annie was washed, fed and clothed, put in a warm clean bed, and comforted during the time which elapsed until a country home was found for her.